Sandy Creek High School: Fine arts

 The Sandy Creek fine arts department includes four choirs, and Orchestra, Band, Art, and Drama departments.

 The Choral Department consistently receives superior ratings every year from The Georgia Music Educators Association (GMEA), and performs on a national level.
 The chorus includes four groups: Men's, Treble (Women), Honor Ensemble (Women), and the Advanced Mixed Chorus.
 In 2009, The GMEA invited the Men's Chorus to perform for the GMEA In-Service Conference in Savannah, Georgia; they were the only all-male high school chorus to perform.
 The following year, the Advanced Mix Chorus traveled to San Francisco to perform with world-renowned ensemble Chanticleer.

 Fox 5 Glee contest

 In fall 2009, six members of the Select Mixed Chorus entered and won a contest hosted by Fox5 News and B98.5fm for the premiere of the television series Glee.
 After performing live at the Fox News studio, they received an array of grand prizes as well as being declared "Georgia's Best Vocal Ensemble."
 The members of this group were Jesse Alexander (soloist), Tyler Green (tenor 1), Aaron Biemiller (tenor 2), Anthony Spezzano (baritone), Chad Sims (bass), and Paul Merrill (bass).

 Spring musical

-Every year, the fine arts put together a school musical.
+Every year other year, the fine arts put together a school musical.
 In 2010, Sandy Creek performed Les Misérables, and received a nomination for Best Musical at the Shuler Hensley Awards.